-CHECK CD: If this message appears on the radio display and the disc comes out, it could be for one of the following reasons:
+CHECK CD: If this message appears on the display and/or the CD comes out, it could be for one of the following reasons:

-- You're driving on a very rough road.
-When the road becomes smoother, the disc should play. - The disc is dirty, scratched, wet or upside down. - The air is very humid.
-If so, wait about an hour and try again.
+- It is very hot.
+When the temperature returns to normal, the CD should play. - You are driving on a very rough road.
+When the road becomes smoother, the CD should play. - The CD is dirty, scratched, wet, or upside down. - The air is very humid.
+If so, wait about an hour and try again. - The format of the CD may not be compatible.
+See "MP3 Format" earlier in this section. - There may have been a problem while burning the CD. - The label may be caught in the CD player.